Azure-Samples/MachineLearningSamples-lr/readme.md

 # Simple Linear Regression

-This sample shows how to use matploblit to save a plot file (png format), and view it in the Run History detail page.
+This sample shows how to use `matplotlib` to save a plot file (png format), and view it in the Run History detail page.

 Run linear_reg.py in local conda environment.
 ```